Computer Rules and Guidelines

 Printing costs $.15 for black and white or $.30 for color.
 Your first $.30 of printing each day is free.
 Guests do not get free printing.

 To print more than your free pages, you must add money to your print account.
 Please take your library card to a staff desk.

 If you leave your computer inactive for 5 minutes, your session will automatically end.

-If you need to leave your computer, you can “lock” the computer.
+If you need to leave your computer, you need to "hide my screen" on your computer.
 This will keep your computer session active and will prevent other people from getting on the computer during your session.
-To do this, click the Lock button and enter a password of your choosing.
+To do this, click the drop menu by the timer, click on "hide my screen", and enter a password of your choosing.
 Your session time will continue to count down, even when the computer is locked.